hardikkoul/DesiDriver/README.md

 STEPS TO PLAY ::

-1) Open GameRender Folder
+1) Download the contents of Game Render folder into your local.
-2) Download DesiDriver.exe and Enjoy.
+2) Open DesiDriver.exe and Enjoy.